kitab-project-org/kitab-project-org.github.io/_posts/2021-12-03-New-KITAB-visualizations.md

 - null
 - null
 glossary:
-- def: A computer algorithm used to detect text reuse in the OpenITI Corpus.
-  term: passim
-- def: The annotation system used on OpenITI texts, see the documentation for more details.
-  term: mARkdown
-- def: a csv ('Comma Separated Values') file is a plain text file containing data in a table.
-Each row in the table starts on a new line, and columns are separated using a comma (sometimes another character like a tab).
-  term: csv
 - def: png ('Portable Network Graphics') is a widely supported open image format.
     It is raster-based (images are stored as columns and rows of pixels), which means that scaling it (reducing or increasing the image size or resolution) will reduce